 And for wall-to-wall surround sound in rooms, you can connect Play:1 speakers to the Playbar.
 The Sonos Playbase allows this too.

 Both the Playbar and the Playbase speakers have the same price.
-However, if you wish to add more Sonos speakers to your home setup, that can also bump up the price.
+However, if you wish to add more Sonos speakers, such us setting up with Sonos Play 3, to your home setup, that can also bump up the price.

 But since the Playbar can be wall-mounted, you must purchase a wall-mount kit.
 It’s quite an inconvenience that the wall-mount kit is not included in the price of the package itself, especially since most products that can be wall-mounted already have everything you need in the box.